-As a side note I should mention petrolatum-based cosmetiques which were made with a base of petrolatum (petroleum jelly) rather than water and were made by the Chesebrough Manufacturing Company, the American Oil Company and others.
-Chesebrough’s product was called Vaseline Cosmetique and American Oil’s as Densoline Cosmetique.
+As a side note I should mention petrolatum-based cosmetiques These were made with a base of petrolatum (petroleum jelly), rather than water, by the Chesebrough Manufacturing Company, the American Oil Company and others.
+Chesebrough’s product was called Vaseline Cosmetique and American Oil’s was marketed as Densoline Cosmetique.
 Densoline Cosmetique was sold in sticks wrapped in silver paper but Vaseline Cosmetique was sold in tubes suggesting it was a cream.
 Unlike water cosmetique they would not have run at the first sign of perspiration.
 Little is known of either product but it is likely that they were used as temporary hair stains.

 Actors were big users of these products as they often needed to temporarily change the colour of their hair, eyebrows, moustaches and beards when disguising their age, their character, or simply to blend their own hair with that of a wig or hairpiece.
 In the past, Indian or Chinese inks had mainly been used, but by the end of the nineteenth century actors could select from a range of products to colour their head and facial hair including greasepaint, powder, pomatums, pomades and water cosmetique.
 I can find no reference to petrolatum cosmetiques being used in the theatre but this is not surprising as actors already had greasepaint which was also impervious to perspiration.